Tahlor/simple_hwr/README.md

 ```

 ### Evaluation
-An example config with a model and weights can be run for offline data (though you'll need to configure your offline data within the config).
+An example config with a model and weights can be run for offline data (though you may need to configure where your offline data is within the script).

 ```
 python stroke_recovery_offline.py